imhicihu/Setting-up-Github-under-proxy/README.md

 ### How do I get set up? ###

 * Summary of set up
-     * Mostly all the steps done we're done in Mac OS X El Capitan
+     * Mostly of the steps were done on MacOSX El Capitan environment.
+Update: they were replicated on MacOSX Sierra with optimum result.
 * Configuration
      * Check the [issues](https://bitbucket.org/imhicihu/setting-up-github-under-proxy/issues)
 * Dependencies